-- 54. NATO will wish to reserve the right to conduct peacetime exercises of up to 15 regiments in strength involving troops stationed in Northern Italy and to be free to move about 35 regiments within Northern Italy to their GDP positions.
+- exercises of up to 15 regiments in strength involving troops stationed in Northern Italy and to be free to move about 35 regiments within Northern Italy to their GDP positions.
 NATO will also need to be free in times of increased tension to introduce in Northern Italy external forces totalling some 2 brigades, but over a period of some 16 days.
-Likewise Italian NATO earmarked forces up to 5 regiments and Italian National forces up to 2 brigades could be moved to the Northern Combat Zone.
-This means that the force movement prohibition on entering 11 or more brigades which is mentioned in paragraph 4b. of Annex 1, would meet the requirement for Northern Italy also. - 55.
-As far as Warsaw Pact forces located in the region are concerned, NATO would wish to be informed of the purpose and details of the movement of any Warsaw Pact forces, of regiment size or greater, within Hungary, whether such movement be for exercises or other purpose if greater mutual confidence is to be established.
+Likewise Italian NATO earmarked forces up to 5 regiments and Italian national forces up to 2 brigades could be moved to the Northern combat zone.
+This means that the force movement prohibition on entering 11 or more brigades which is mentioned in paragraph 4(b) of Annex I, would meet the requirement for Northern Italy also. - 55.
+As far as Warsaw Pact forces located in the region are concerned, NATO would wish to be informed of the purpose and details of the movement of any Warsaw Pact forces, of regiment size or greater, within Hungary, whether such movement be for exercises or other purpose if greater mutual confidence is to be established. - 56.
+Verification Implications.
+AC/276-D(72)4 did not discuss the details of any system which was set up to verify that movement constraints were complied with by both sides.
+However, we would emphasize that should such a system involve the stationing of observer teams in the respective constraints areas, then the inclusion of Hungary, and therefore possibly as a quid pro quo of Northern Italy in the area, could involve both those two countries in the acceptance of foreign observers on their soil.